evanyfyip/uw-alert-web/README.md

   - Official blogpost maintained by the University of Washington dedicated to reporting incidents may affect students
   - Link: https://emergency.uw.edu/?_gl=1*ztz313*_ga*MzIwNzY5MTg2LjE2NjU4NzU5NjU.*_ga_3T65WK0BM8*MTY3NjMyNTM5Ny4yMS4wLjE2NzYzMjU0MDEuMC4wLjA.

-Instructions:
+The following instructions are to be performed in a command line interface:
-- Pull on main to get the latest version of the application
+- "git clone" the repository to download the latest version of the application
 - conda env create -f environment.yml
 - conda activate uw_alerts_env
 - python app.py

+The app will now be running on the URL: http://127.0.0.1:5000